 - Get permission — and ideally, a model’s release — from every recognizable person in the photo.
 A signature is the best thing, but we usually feel okay with just asking permission, as long as the people in the photo are adults.
 We generally use stock photos of children, if we want clear faces.

 - Choose someone unrecognizable.
 That distant shot of happy tourists playing in the ocean?
 The shot at the top of this posts, showing anonymous backs?
 The artfully blurred image of a kissing couple?
-I think those are okay.
+Those are okay.

 - If you’re not sure, stick with objects or landscapes.
 It’s fine to use a picture that you took of an object or of scenery.